What Really is OCD and do I Actually Have It?

 This is because experts believe that the symptoms that define OCD are a manifestation of deeply embedded feelings of anxiety.
 Related conditions include panic attacks, generalized anxiety disorder, and phobias.
 Although we observe aspects of these other conditions in those suffering from OCD, the obsessions and compulsions are OCD’s defining characteristic.

 Anxiety disorders are the most common mental illness, and about 18% of the US population, or roughly 40 million individuals, suffer from some form of anxiety.
 True OCD however, is much less common.
-OCD only effects about 20 million people in the US, or only 1% of the population.
+OCD only affects about 20 million people in the US or only 1% of the population.
 The illness usually begins around the age of 19, but 1/4 of cases begin before the age of 14.

 The list above includes some of the most common OCD symptoms, but there are certainly many other manifestations of Obsessive Compulsive Disorder beside those included there.
 The way that psychologists diagnose this illness is by consulting the criteria set in the DSM-5, the Diagnostic and Statistical Manual of Mental Disorders.
 The manual describes OCD symptoms with the following list of criteria: